Cone tracing: Computer graphics models

 Cone and Beam early papers rely on different simplifications: the first considers a circular section and treats the intersection with various possible shapes.
 The second treats an accurate pyramidal beam through the pixel and along a complex path, but it only works for polyhedrical shapes.

 Cone tracing solves certain problems related to sampling and aliasing, which can plague conventional ray tracing.
 However, cone tracing creates a host of problems of its own.
 For example, just intersecting a cone with scene geometry leads to an enormous variety of possible results.
 For this reason, cone tracing has remained mostly unpopular.
 In recent years, increases in computer speed have made Monte Carlo algorithms like distributed ray tracing - i.e. stochastic explicit integration of the pixel - much more used than cone tracing because the results are exact provided enough samples are used.
 But the convergence is so slow that even in the context of off-line rendering a huge amount of time can be required to avoid noise.

 Differential cone-tracing, considering a differential angular neighborhood around a ray, avoids the complexity of exact geometry intersection but requires a LOD representation of the geometry and appearance of the objects.
 MIPmapping is an approximation of it limited to the integration of the surface texture within a cone footprint.
 Differential ray-tracing extends it to textured surfaces viewed through complex paths of cones reflected or refracted by curved surfaces.

 Raymarching methods over signed distance fields (SDFs) naturally allow easy use of cone-like tracing, at zero additional cost to the tracing, and both speeds up tracing and improves quality.

+Voxel cone tracing is a real-time algorithm that uses a hierarchical voxel representation of scene geometry, such as a sparse voxel octree, to support fast cone tracing for indirect illumination.
+This approach allows for the approximation of effects like glossy reflections and ambient occlusion at interactive framerates without the need for precomputation.